andyrobreid/mocad/README.md

 - [ ] research what this process is called.

 Hybrid with simulations and plots all in the same project/notebook.
 Nearly like unit tests for designs.
+This may not live in this repo, maybe a mosim or something.